Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Settlement discussions can either shorten or extend your timeline.
 While reaching an early settlement resolves your case faster, prolonged negotiations without resolution may delay hearing preparation.
 Your attorney should maintain hearing preparation momentum even while exploring settlement opportunities.

-One of the most critical aspects of the securities arbitration timeline is the filing deadline.
-FINRA Rule 12206 establishes that no claim shall be eligible for arbitration if six years have elapsed from the occurrence or event giving rise to the claim.
+One of the most critical timing issues in securities arbitration is eligibility under FINRA Rule 12206.
+The rule provides that no claim shall be eligible for arbitration if six years have elapsed from the occurrence or event giving rise to the claim.
+It is a forum eligibility rule, not a standalone statute of limitations.

 Important: The six-year eligibility rule is separate from state statutes of limitations, which may be shorter.
 California, for example, has different limitation periods depending on the type of claim.
 Consult with a securities litigation attorney to understand which deadlines apply to your situation.